-Constipation can be defined as an abnormal accumulation of feces in the colon, resulting in difficult bowel movements.
+Constipation is defined as an abnormal accumulation of feces in the colon resulting in difficult bowel movements.
 This may result in reduced frequency or absence of defecation.
-The feces are retained in the large intestine or colon.
+The feces are retained in the colon (large intestine).
 Since one of the major functions of the colon is water absorption, the retained feces become hard and dry, which makes passing the feces even more difficult.
-Constipated cats strain in an attempt to defecate resulting in abdominal pain.
+Constipated cats will strain in an attempt to defecate, resulting in abdominal pain.
 Some constipated cats may pass small amounts of liquid feces or blood because of excessive straining.
 Sometimes, the liquid feces are mistaken for diarrhea, but in actuality, when the cat strains, a small amount of liquid fecal material is able to squeeze around the hard fecal mass.

 What causes constipation?

-Constipation is a condition seen most commonly in middle-aged and older cats, although it may occur at any age.
+Constipation is a condition seen most commonly in mature, middle-aged cats, although it may occur at any age.
 Factors associated with the development of constipation include:

-3. Pelvic injuries resulting in a narrowed pelvic canal.
+- pelvic injuries resulting in a narrowed pelvic canal